|Province||Běi jīng 北京 'north capital'|

 The great open space set in the center of Beijing just to the south of the Old Imperial Palace (the Forbidden City) is called Tiananmen Square (Tiānānmén Guǎngchǎng) (literally ‘Gate of Heavenly Peace’).
 To the south is Qián mén 前门 Front Gate.
 To the west is the ‘Great Hall of the People’ where the NPC meet, and there are museums to the east.
 It is a vast open space of 109 acres [44 hectares] and has seen rallies of a million people.

-Tiananmen Square's modern role as a large open space was promoted by Mao Zedong and it was greatly expanded in 1958.
-Each stone slab is numbered so that large rallies can be carefully organized.
+Tiananmen Square's modern role as a large open space was promoted by Mao Zedong and it was greatly expanded in 1958 to exceed the size of Red square ➚ in Moscow.
+Each stone slab has an inscribed number so that large rallies can be carefully organized.
 It is the largest urban square in the world.
 Mao's mausoleum ➚ stands at the southern part of the square containing his mummified body laid out within a crystal case.
 To the south of the center of the square is a large modern sculpture to the ‘Heroes of the People’, it bears inscriptions by Mao Zedong (“The People's heroes are immortal”) and Zhou Enlai.
 Scenes sculpted commemorate the Opium Wars; Taiping Rebellion; the 1911 Wuchang Uprising; May 4th Movement (1919); May 30th 1925 demonstration against Japanese Occupation, and the crossing of the Yangzi by the PLA (1949).
 It is 120 feet [37 meters] high and weighs over 10,000 tons [9,071,850 kgs] and was erected in 1958.

 Since 1912 the square has been the place for national demonstrations, mass gatherings together with normal pastimes such as taichi and kite flying.
 The most important demonstrations took place on 4th May 1919 over the terms of the Versailles Treaty; the patriotic march of 18th March 1926 and 9th December 1935 against Japanese occupation when the December 9th Movement ➚ was formed.
 The square was the scene of the proclamation of the foundation of the Peoples Republic on 1st October 1949.
 The death of Zhou Enlai provoked demonstrations when wreathes were removed on 5th April 1976 (the ‘Tiananmen Square Incident’), this proved pivotal in the choice of Mao's successor and led to the downfall of the Gang of Four.

 Still politically sensitive are the events of 4th June 1989 when it is claimed many democracy protestors were killed, a claim denied by the authorities.
-A lengthy student led demonstration was brought to an end by Army units.
+A lengthy student led demonstration was brought to an end by Army units with many dying not in the square itself but the surrounding streets.
 The demonstration had started as a rally by mourners of Hu Yaobang, a reformist and former Chairman of the party.
 However, Deng Xiaoping decided to forcibly end the protests and as a result Zhao Ziyang was replaced by the more hard line Jiang Zemin.

 Google map of Beijing